roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 If the target is a IaaS (a cloud infrastructure), you only have to specify one thing, the target ID.
 All the other parameters will be set dynamically by the DM or the IaaS itself.

 The agent comes with a default configuration that needs to be updated.
 Even if the configuration is wrong, the agent will keep on running (in a degraded mode).
 The configuration is persisted by the OSGi container.
 It is restored upon restart.

+> Configuration parameters can be changed at runtime, without rebooting.

+This configuration is made of two parts:

+* First, there is the configuration of the agent itself.
+It is associated with the PID **net.roboconf.agent.configuration**.

+* Then, there is the configuration of its messaging (the way it will interact with other agents and with the Deployment Manager).
+The associated PID depends on the messaging type specified in the agent's configuration.
+As an example, if the agent uses RabbitMQ, then the PID will be **net.roboconf.messaging.rabbitmq**.
+Generally, messaging configurations should have PIDs that begin with **net.roboconf.messaging**.

 There are 2 ways of updating the agent's configuration.
+Configuring the messaging is discussed on [this page](configuring-the-messaging.html).

 # Config Admin